WunderWexx/NifGo/Documentation.md

 - Ensure customer data works with headers instead of column indices.

 ### For Myself
+- Filling customer data has to be optimised, if possible
 - The version will increase by one full point with the release of this branch.✅
 - Gradually replace all standard input files with code or CSV files.✅
 - Add a UI / Make it possible to choose what parts of the program to execute